ConnectedLib/connectedlib10/modules/partnerships/section-4-2.md

 <li>Define roles, standards and limits and agree to respect them</li>
 <li>Commit to whatever training is needed</li>
 </ul>
-<p>For the full list and a discussion of each best practice, see <i>Partnership: An operations management handbook for UNHCR’s partners.
+<p>For the full list and a discussion of each best practice, see <i>Partnership: An operations management handbook for UNHCR’s partners</i>.
 United Nations High Commissioner for Refugees.
-(2003).</i></p>
+(2003).</p>
 </div>